Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems

+Therefore, to overcome this cyclic behavior, the check for duplicate columns was deliberately removed from the procedure.
+By allowing identical columns to be added to the RMP, we provided the flexibility needed to pivot to a different basis.
+This change in basis produces new duals, \textit{un-sticking} the algorithm and enabling the search for other, structurally different routes to continue.
 While allowing duplicate columns helps mitigate some effects of degeneracy, a more persistent form of stalling was still observed during the implementation.
 In this particular case, the RMP objective value would plateau and fail to improve, yet the subproblems would continue to find columns with a negative reduced cost.
-This occurs when a newly added profitable column is not utilized in the subsequent RMP solution (i.e., its corresponding variable value remains zero).
+This occurs when a newly added profitable column is not utilized in the subsequent RMP solution.
 This results in an unchanged basis, stagnant dual values, and consequently, the repeated generation of the same improving columns in an unproductive loop.
 To ensure robust convergence and prevent this infinite cycling, a direct stalling criterion was implemented in the final algorithm.
 This mechanism tracks the RMP's objective value across iterations.
-If the objective fails to improve by a predefined tolerance, for a set number of consecutive iterations, the CG phase is terminated.
-This strategy directly addresses the symptom of non-improvement and provides a practical and robust termination condition, guaranteeing the algorithm converges even when the master problem exhibits severe degeneracy.
+If the objective fails to improve by a predefined tolerance, for a set number of consecutive iterations, the CG is terminated.
+This strategy directly addresses the symptom of non-improvement and provides a practical termination condition.